mattplant/macFlow/docs/Reference.md

 Key components with context of the `macFlow` Arch Linux configuration.

+*Note:* Do not run makepkg as root.
+Run these commands as your standard user (macflow).

 ### Package Management (yay)

 Install `yay` to simplify and expand package management.